datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/servicenow-api.md

 ### Instance ID, Username and Password

-!!! example

 === "1.
 Home Page"

     Head over to your ServiceNow [developer portal](https://developer.servicenow.com/dev.do).
     In the top right corner click the profile avatar.

     ![ServiceNow Home Page][image-10]

 === "2.
 My Instance"

     Click the "Manage instance password" tab.

     ![Find Instance creds][image-11]

 === "3.
 Instance Credentials"

     Here you will find your credentials necessary (Instance name, Username and Password) to connect your ServiceNow instance to DataDistillr.

     ![Instance creds][image-12]

 ## Endpoints